Canon 5D vs Sony A7

 Review summary: Canon 5D vs Sony A7

-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Canon 5D and the Sony A7?
-The listing below highlights the relative strengths of the two models.
+Which camera is better?
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 5D: